Disney Donating $2.5 Million To Relief And Recovery Efforts For Those Affected By Irma

-The last month has been one of the most frightening times in the history of the United States, but the weeks and months ahead could also be some of the hardest.
-Hurricane Harvey decimated parts of Texas and Louisiana only to be followed up by Hurricane Irma going through Florida, Georgia, and other states.
-So many people are banding together to offer help which has led The Walt Disney Company to do their part for relief and recovery.
+The last month had been one of the most frightening times in the history of the United States, but the weeks and months ahead could also be some of the hardest.
+Hurricane Harvey decimated parts of Texas and Louisiana, only to be followed up by Hurricane Irma going through Florida, Georgia, and other states.
+So many people are banding together to offer help, which has led The Walt Disney Company to do their part for relief and recovery.

 After the massive damage that was done across Florida and numerous other locations outside of the United States, Disney has decided to step up their donation.
 The Disney Parks Blog revealed that The Walt Disney Company is donating $2.5 million in recovery and relief funds for those affected by Hurricane Irma.